ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: SegMIM Pretraining

-Intuitively, the STR tasks can be decomposed into discriminative text localizing and generative background inpainting sub-processes.
-Furthermore, the model should first perceive the text locations and then fill them with proper backgrounds.
-Based on this straightforward idea, we propose a new pretraining paradigm for STR, termed SegMIM, which focuses the encoder on text box segmentation and the decoder on masked image modeling (MIM) during the end-to-end pretraining using existing large-scale scene text detection datasets, as shown in Fig. \ref{fig:segmim}.
-Specifically, the image is first randomly masked in a SimMIM \cite{xie2022simmim} manner before being fed to the network.
-Then, the text box segmentation and image reconstruction are performed based on the final features of the encoder and decoder, respectively.

-Despite its simplicity, the clear advantages and interpretability of the proposed SegMIM are manifold.
-(1) The model learns the discriminative representation of texts and backgrounds through the text box segmentation task, which is crucial to STR.
-Retrospectively, Du \textit{et al.} \cite{du2022progressive} pretrained the erasing network which includes a frozen pre-supplied stroke module for segmenting text strokes, overlooking the crucial ability to distinguish texts from backgrounds.
-(2) The model learns the generative features of both texts and backgrounds via masked image modeling.
-Specifically, the text reconstruction enhances the model perception of the shape and texture of texts, while the background recovery itself is crucial for STR.
-(3) The global reasoning capacity is significantly improved.
-With a high mask ratio (0.6), the model must induce the text locations and masked pixels through long-range dependencies, yielding a strong high-level semantic understanding of the scene image.
+Because STR can be decomposed into text localizing and background inpainting sub-tasks, we intuitively propose a new pretraining paradigm for STR, termed SegMIM, which focuses the encoder on text box segmentation and the decoder on masked image modeling (MIM) as shown in Fig.~\ref{fig:segmim}.
+Despite its simplicity, the clear advantages and interpretability of SegMIM are manifold. \textbf{(1)} The model learns the discriminative representation of texts and backgrounds through the text box segmentation task, which is crucial to STR. \textbf{(2)} The model learns the generative features of texts and backgrounds via MIM, enhancing the text perception and background recovery. \textbf{(3)} The global reasoning capacity is significantly improved due to the high mask ratio (0.6).